-Shortbread is one of the Hubby’s favorite Christmas cookies.
-Along with my rumballs, of course.
+Shortbread is one of the Hubby’s favourite Christmas cookies.
+(Along with my rumballs, of course.)
 You may be surprised by the amount of corn starch in the recipe.
-It’s not a mistake, it really uses a cup.
-What it does is make the cookie silky, just dissolving on your tongue, without giving any odd flavor.
-Note that this shortbread is not like a traditional Walker’s Scottish tablet shortbread, it’s a soft delicate cookie.
+It’s not a mistake; it really uses a cup.
+What it does is make the cookie silky, just dissolving on your tongue, without giving any odd flavour.
+Note that this shortbread is not like a traditional Walker’s Scottish tablet shortbread; it’s a soft, delicate cookie.

 I was gifted an embossed rolling pin and have designated it as my shortbread roller, along with imprinting gingerbread.

-I tried my hand for the first time, at incorporating lavender into my baking.
-I made lemon lavender shortbread and it got the thumbs up from my guinea pigs.
+I have also incorporated lavender into the cookies.
+I have made lemon lavender shortbread, and it got the thumbs up from my guinea pigs.
 I added the zest of the 3 lemons and 3 teaspoons of culinary lavender to about one cup of the sifted flour and gave it a brief whiz in a small food processor, then added the flour back to the rest of the dry ingredients.
-The lavender does not taste like potpourri, it tastes actually quite citrusy with a hint of floral.
+The lavender does not taste like potpourri; it tastes quite citrusy with a hint of floral.
 It paired well with the lemon zest.

 I have plans to make Earl Grey Raspberry, Chai, and more tasty varieties!